finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Civil liberties and cultural differences
 - Freedom of expression and its limitations

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Discuss the philosophical basis for the legal protection of personal privacy.
 [Familiarity]
     2. Evaluate solutions to privacy threats in transactional databases and data warehouses.
 [Assessment]
     3. Describe the role of data collection in the implementation of pervasive surveillance systems (e.g., RFID, face recognition, toll collection, mobile computing).
 [Familiarity]
     4. Describe the ramifications of differential privacy.
 [Familiarity]
     5. Investigate the impact of technological solutions to privacy problems.
 [Usage]
     6. Critique the intent, potential value and implementation of various forms of privacy legislation.
 [Assessment]
     7. Identify strategies to enable appropriate freedom of expression.
 [Familiarity]

 ## SP/Professional Communication